 On September 5, 1946, the man who would become known as Freddie Mercury was born.
-In honor of what would have been his 72nd birthday—and just ahead of the November release of Bohemian Rhapsody, Bryan Singer's long-awaited biopic—here are 10 things you might not have known about the Queen frontman (and devoted cat fiend) whose iconic voice has been studied by scientists and whose life was turned into an Oscar-winning biopic.
+Here are some things you might not have known about the Queen frontman (and devoted cat fiend) whose iconic voice has been studied by scientists and whose life was turned into an Oscar-winning biopic.

 Farrokh Bulsara started going by Freddie when he was at St. Peter's, a boarding school for boys near Mumbai.
 He legally changed his name to Freddie Mercury around 1970, when Queen was formed.